Should I include a picture on my resume?

 While it's very confusing for the candidates, the acceptance of a photo in resume varies from country to country.

 Many countries take employment discrimination laws very seriously.
-For example, in the USA, Companies like Wal-Mart, Abercrombie & Fitch had faced legal problems because of discriminatory hiring practices.
+For example, in the USA, Companies like Wal-Mart and Abercrombie & Fitch had faced legal problems because of discriminatory hiring practices.

 So, it's crucial for you, as a job-seeker, to understand the law when applying for a job.